design-first/system-designer-documentation/docs/Create a Schema.md

 }
 ```

+>**Important note on renaming**
+>
+> If you rename an existing method, it will delete the method and create a new one.
+So any code related to the previous method will be deleted.

 ## Define an event

 To define an event, add a key that has got an **event** value.
 An event is a asynchronous method.